donovanphan/donovanphan/README.md

-my name is donovan phan and i'm a student at [golden west college](https://goldenwestcollege.edu)
+my name is donovan phan and i'm a cognitive science student at [golden west college](https://goldenwestcollege.edu)